-Cookies are used to make the website as a whole more user-friendly and effective.
+Cookies serve to make the website as a whole more user-friendly and effective.
 We do not pass this data on to third parties or link it to personal data without your consent.
-Cookies fulfill two main tasks.
-They help us to make it easier for you to navigate through our offer and enable the correct display of the website.
+Cookies fulfil two main tasks.
+They help us to make it easier for you to navigate through our website and enable the website to be displayed correctly.

-Cookies cannot execute programs or transfer viruses to your computer and therefore cannot cause any damage.
+Cookies cannot execute programmes or transfer viruses to your computer and therefore cannot cause any damage.
 Cookies can, however, contain data that enable recognition of the device used.
-In some cases, however, cookies only contain information on certain settings that cannot be related to a specific person.
+In some cases, however, cookies only contain information on certain settings that are not personally identifiable.
 Cookies cannot directly identify a user.

 A distinction is made between session cookies, which are deleted as soon as you close your browser, and permanent cookies, which are stored beyond the individual session.
 With regard to their function, a distinction is made between cookies:

-- Technical cookies: these are mandatory in order to navigate our website, use basic functions and ensure the security of the website; they do not collect information about you for marketing purposes, nor do they store which web pages you have visited;
+- Technical cookies: these are essential to navigate our website, use basic functions and ensure the security of the website; they do not collect information about you for marketing purposes nor do they store which web pages you have visited;

 - Performance cookies: these collect information about how you use a website, which pages you visit and, for example, whether errors occur during website use; they do not collect information that could identify you – all information collected is anonymous and is only used to improve our website and find out what interests our users;

-- Advertising cookies, targeting cookies: these are used to provide the website user with tailored advertising on the website or offers from third parties and to measure the effectiveness of these offers; advertising and targeting cookies are stored for a maximum of 13 months;
+- Advertising cookies, targeting cookies: these are used to provide the website user with tailored advertising on the website or third party offers and to measure the effectiveness of these offers; advertising and targeting cookies are stored for a maximum of 13 months;

 - Sharing cookies: these are used to improve the interactivity of a website with other services (e.g. social networks); sharing cookies are stored for a maximum of 13 months.